haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- You can disolve the result of the buffer to make future steps easier,
 - Use the *Intersection*  tool to combine intersect these buffers to get the areas which are only within 2km of the airport area, within a 1km radius from the stations, and within 500m from the road network.
 	- You have to run this intersect with two buffers first, then run the output of that with the final buffer to get the desired result, don't forget to make your outputs permanent in between processing
-- No we need to remove the areas that are not suitable from this layer, namely the airport area itself, the stations themselves, the 55 dB noise zone, and the build up areas.
+- No we need to remove the areas that are not suitable from this layer, namely the airport area itself, the stations themselves, the roads themselves, the 55 dB noise zone, and the build up areas.
 	- We can do this using the *Difference* tool, read its description, what does it do?
 	- In short, it ouputs the parts of the input layer that fall outside the overlay layer.
 	- So we need to run this for all our areas that we do not want, similar to last time we run *Difference* and then run it again with its output and the next criteria